iDataist/Deploy-a-Scalable-ML-Pipeline-in-Production/README.md

 # Deploying a Scalable ML Pipeline in Production

 ## Overview
 I developed a CI/CD pipeline to predict salary range based on publicly available Census Bureau data.
-I created unit tests to monitor the model performance on various slices of the data.
+I created tests to monitor the machine learning pipeline.
 Then, I deployed the model using the FastAPI package and create API tests.
-Both the slice-validation and the API tests were incorporated into the CI/CD framework using GitHub Actions.
+The tests were incorporated into the CI/CD framework using GitHub Actions.

 ## Dependencies
 * Download and install conda if you don’t have it already.